JustJarvaz/starter-restaurant-reservation-original/README.md

 ### US-6 Reservation Status

 As a restaurant manager
-I want to see the status of a reservation as one of: booked, arrived, seated, finished so that I can use the history of reservations to estimate future staffing and ordering needs.
+I want to see the status of a reservation as one of: booked, seated, finished so that I can see which reservation parties are seated, and don't see reservations that are finished.

 #### Acceptance Criteria

-1. The `/tables/:table_id/seat` page will
+1. The `/dashboard` page will
-   - have the following required and not-nullable fields.
-     - First name: `<input name="first_name" />`
-     - Last name: `<input name="last_name" />`
-     - Mobile number: `<input name="mobile_number" />`
-     - Number of people in the party, which must be at least 1 person. `<input name="people" />`
-   - display a `Submit` button that, when clicked, saves a new reservation record for the current date and time and saves the table assignment, then displays the `/dashboard` page
+   - display the status of the reservation.
+The default status is "booked"
+     - the status text must have a `data-reservation-id-status={reservation.reservation_id}` attribute, so it can be found by the tests.
+   - if reservation status is "booked", display the Seat button.
-   - display a `Cancel` button that , when clicked, returns the user to the previous page.
+     - clicking the Seat button changes the status to "seated" and disables the Seat button.
+   - if reservation status is "seated", hide the seat button.
+     - clicking the Finish button associated with the table changes the reservation status to "finished" and removes the reservation from the dashboard.
+   - To set the status, PUT to `/reservations/:reservation_id/status` with a body of `{data: { status: "<new-status>" } }` where <new-status> is one of booked, seated, or finished

+> **Hint** Use `Knex.transation()` to make sure the `tables` and `reservations` records are always in sync.

 ### US-7 Search for a reservation by phone number